cbodo/scheduler/README.txt

 Running The Application:

+Open the project in IntelliJ IDEA.
+Build the project using the Scheduler configuration.

-To run the application, type the following into the command line:
+Now you can either run the program in IntelliJ IDEA or by typing the following into the command line:

 ```bash
 cd scheduler/out/artifacts/schedule_jar
 java -jar schedule.jar
 ```
 Once the application begins, you will be prompted to log in.
-You can use either of the following username/password combinations:
+Use either of the following username/password combinations:

 username: test
 password: test